Google Drive Connector for Power BI

 Power Bi Load DSN Table Data

-6. Finally, use data extracted from Google Drive API in Power BI reports:
+6. Finally, finally, use extracted data from Google Drive in a Power BI report:

 Power Bi Extracted DSN Table Data